odoonz/sale/README.md

 # sale
-Sale related modules for Odoo
+Sales and Pricing  related modules for Odoo